Kingsley31/container-infra/README.md

 # CONTAINER INFRA

-This is a framework for running containerized workloads without zero or less downtime.
+This is a framework for running containerized workloads without zero or less downtime using containerd and nerdctl.

 ## Steps